SiobhanP1/popup-restaurant/README.md

 ### Entity Relationship Diagram (ERD)

 REMOVE ONE DIAGRAM BELOW
-The Models user in this project were mapped out as in the Entity Relationship Diagram below.
+The Models used in this project were mapped out as in the Entity Relationship Diagram below.

 ![entity relationship diagram](static/images/erd-event-user-booking.png)
 ![entity relationship diagram2](static/images/erd-user-booking.png)